-- i) The occupant load is no greater than 500, and - ii) Each floor is a separate firecell, and - iii) Any small intermediate floors comply with Paragraph 4.13.5, and - iv) There are no sleeping firecells elsewhere in the building.
+- i) The occupant load is no greater than 500, and - ii) Each floor is a separate firecell, and - iii) any small intermediate floors comply with Paragraph 4.13.5, and - iv) There are no sleeping firecells elsewhere in the building.

-A direct connection to the Fire Service is not required where a phone is available at all times for 111 calls, and

-- b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.
+A direct connection to the Fire Service is not required where a phone is available at all times for 111 calls, and b) Type 9 smoke control in air handling systems, and c) Type 18 building fire hydrant system in all cases where the height from the Fire Service attendance point to any floor is greater than 15.0 m.
+Otherwise, a Type 18 system is required unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.